-SERVPRO recently surveyed business owners and upper-level managers who work for organizations with 500+ employees.
-The questions covered how they are keeping their work environment clean and their employees and customers safe.
-The responses are illustrated in the included graphic here.
+We surveyed business owners and upper-level managers who work for organizations with 500+ employees.
+The questions covered how they are keeping their work environment hygienic and their employees and customers safe.
+These were their responses:

-It’s clear that most businesses are listening to the CDC guidelines and recommendations and placing a higher emphasis on cleanliness and sanitation—for not only their employees to feel safe, but for the safety of their customers as well.
+In conclusion, it’s clear that most businesses are listening to guidelines and recommendations and placing a higher emphasis on cleanliness and sanitation -- for not only their employees to feel safe, but for the safety of their customers as well.
 These actions and higher standards are becoming the new norm in nearly every industry worldwide and will pave the way for the future of hygienic standards in business overall.